Radio Brockley are currently recruiting new volunteers for patient befriending, presenting and producing radio shows.

 You will get enormous satisfaction from knowing you are helping others and working with a great team of people.

 Volunteering with Radio Brockley is a regular commitment, as, without our volunteers, we cannot provide the radio services that we do.
 We ask our volunteers to be available at least once a week, at a mutually agreed time.
 Of course, if you want to come more often, that would be great!
 You will also progress and gain expereince faster if you commit regularly and often.

 Our team volunteering nights are currently: Sundays (6pm-9pm), Tuesdays (7pm-10pm) and Thursdays (7pm-10pm).
 There are also additional volunteering roles which you can commit to outside of these team hours, such as producing shows, conducting interviews, organising events and publicity.

 All members are required to pay an annual subscription of £12, which is due on the 1st January.
 This helps fund Radio Brockley’s activities and costs.

 If you are interested in joining Radio Brockley, we recommend you get in touch with our New Members Coordinator.

 You will be invited to join us for one of our team volunteering nights, to meet some of our current volunteers, observe a live show being broadcast from the studio and gain a better understanding of our role within the hospital.

 This is a good opportunity for you to ask us any questions you may have about Radio Brockley and Hospital Radio more generally.
 This is also a chance to let us know more about you and how you would like to get involved.

 How Do I Join Radio Brockley?

 - Disclosure & Barring Service (DBS) check.
-For this you will be required to complete a form, and present documents to prove your identity and home address.
+For this you will be required to present documents to prove your identity and home address.